FuelLabs/fuel-core/deployment/README.md

 Create a [github access token][create-git-token] and make sure to select "read:packages" to pull the [fuel-core image][fuel-core-image].

-You need to first Base64 encode "git-username:git-auth-token" string in secrets.yaml - make sure to substitute your github username and personal access token:
+You need to first Base64 encode "git-username:git-auth-token" string in secrets.yaml:

 ```
   .dockerconfigjson: {"auths":{"ghcr.io":{"auth":"git-username:git-auth-token"}}}
 ```

-At your command line, run:
+At your command line, run (make sure to substitute your github username and personal access token here):

 ```
   echo -n "git-username:git-auth-token" | base64
 ```
-Take the string output and insert back into the original place of "git-username:git-auth-token" in the auths json.
+Take the string output and insert back into the original place of "git-username:git-auth-token" in the auths json string.

-Now Base64 encode the {"auths": ...} json, by running at your command line:
+Now Base64 encode the {"auths": ...} json string, by running at your command line:

 ```
-  echo -n  '{"auths":{"ghcr.io":{"auth":"<base64-string>"}}}' | base64
+  echo -n  '{"auths":{"ghcr.io":{"auth":"<your-first-base64-output>"}}}' | base64
 ```

 Finally take this string output and insert in the secrets.yaml: